 Questions about family law in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the information that we wrote about today or are seeking additional information, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are able to meet with you six days a week where you can ask questions and receive feedback regarding your particular circumstances.
+Our licensed family law attorneys can meet with you six days a week where you can ask questions and receive feedback regarding your particular circumstances.
 We represent clients across the family courts of southeast Texas and do so with a great deal of pride.
 Please let us know how we can help you and your family by contacting our office today.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”